 Is the vaccine safe for my child?

-Currently, the Pfizer vaccine is the only vaccine approved for children 12 years and older.
-As more clinical trials on kids come to completion, the vaccine is likely to be approved for additional age groups.
+Currently, the Pfizer vaccine is the only vaccine approved for children 5 years and older.

-Studies including adolescents have shown the COVID-19 vaccines to be both safe and effective under the most intensive safety monitoring.
+Studies in children and adolescents have shown the COVID-19 vaccines to be both safe and effective under the most intensive safety monitoring.
 Like adults, your child may have some side effects, which are normal signs that their body is building protection.
 These side effects may affect your child’s ability to do daily activities but should go away in a few days.
 If you or your child experiences chest pain, shortness of breath, or feelings of having a fast-beating, fluttering, or pounding heartbeat, within a few days of receiving the second dose of Pfizer or Moderna vaccine, you should seek medical attention right away.
 There are very rare reports of myocarditis (inflammation of the heart muscle) and pericarditis (inflammation of the lining outside the heart) after the second dose of the mRNA COVID-19 vaccination.
 The problem occurs more often in male adolescents and young adults but is mainly mild and resolves quickly.
 Whereas patients infected with the COVID-19 had 16 times the risk for myocarditis as patients without the disease.

 Why should my child get vaccinated against COVID-19?

 COVID-19 vaccines can help protect your child from getting COVID-19.
 Although COVID-19 in children is sometimes milder than in adults, some kids can develop severe lung infections, become very sick and require hospitalization.
 In addition, children can still be infected and spread the virus that causes COVID-19.
 Vaccinating your child can help protect your child, family, and community.
 It can also help keep your child in school and participate in the things your child enjoys.
 COVID-19 vaccines are currently authorized for children 5–17 years of age.

 Can I get the COVID-19 vaccine if I am pregnant or considering becoming pregnant?

 Yes, CDC and American College of Obstetricians and Gynecologists recommend all pregnant people or people who are thinking about becoming pregnant and those breastfeeding to get vaccinated.
 You may want to talk to your doctor to help you decide whether to get vaccinated.
 There is currently no evidence that COVID-19 vaccination causes any problems with pregnancy or fertility problems.

 Will I have to pay to get the vaccine?